shaunstone0/timekeeper/readme.md

 ## TimeKeeper Application

+# This Project has been Discontinued, and will be built better and stronger using the skills that I have learned since building it!
+But it does give a reference from where I was, to where I am now!

 > An application for Human Resources to keep track of employee working times.
 I wanted to create an application that would give feedback to employees and HR.

 **This application was built by me, in part with tutorials from Brad Traversy. give him some love and suppoort!
 Brads [Github](https://github.com/bradtraversy)**